abarker/abarker.github.io/content/understanding_python_imports.rst

 After the second import above the statement `my_package.foo` is definitely usable in Python expressions, as is `my_package.foo.foo_var`.
-The latter is valid because the initial module-scope attributes of the `module` object representing `foo` are defined when it is imported and initialized.
+The latter is valid because the initial module-scope attributes of `foo` are created when it is imported and initialized, and they are also attributes of the corresponding `module` object.

 The first import above is essentially the same as the second one except that the `module` object for `foo` is imported to the name `foo`.